-Effective upon the initial public offering, each non-employee director will receive an initial grant of non-qualified stock options with a grant date fair value of \$30,000, which options will vest one year after the grant date, subject to the grantee's continued service through that date.
-The Company intends to make annual equity grants to non-employee directors coincident with each annual meeting of stockholders.
+Effective upon the closing of this offering, each non-employee director will receive an initial grant of non-qualified stock options under our 2021 Plan to purchase 5,500 shares of our common stock, which options will vest pro rata on a monthly basis over a period of twelve months from the grant date, subject to the grantee's continued service through that date.
+We intend to make annual equity grants to non-employee directors coincident with each annual meeting of stockholders.